 Here are some key roles they play:

 - Mentorship: Given that many search fund entrepreneurs are at an early stage in their careers, investors often serve as mentors, offering guidance based on their own business experience.
-They can provide valuable insight into the process of sourcing talent, dealing with finances, and guides to managing a company.
+They can provide valuable guidance on sourcing talent, dealing with finances, and managing a company.

-- Growth Teams: Some investors, such as the CapitalPad group, provide extensive hands-on marketing help post-close.
-They personally handle website redesigns, search marketing campaigns in-house, and bring searchers into their network of talented service providers
+- Growth Teams: Some search investors, such as CapitalPad, provide extensive hands-on marketing post-close.
+They personally handle website redesigns, search marketing campaigns in-house, and bring searchers into their network of talented service providers.

-- Network Access: Investors usually bring with them a rich network of contacts, which can be instrumental in sourcing deals, vetting acquisition targets, recruiting talent, and finding potential buyers at the time of exit.
+- Network Access: Investors usually bring with them a rich network of contacts that can be instrumental in sourcing deals, vetting acquisition targets, recruiting talent, and finding potential buyers at the time of exit.

 - Due Diligence and Decision Making: During the acquisition phase, investors assist in performing due diligence on the target company.
 Their expertise can be vital in assessing the company’s financial health, operational efficiency, and growth potential.